-Except for two Mexican states that do not observe Daylight Savings Time (DST), Mexico moves its clocks forward by one hour in 2019.
+Except for two Mexican states that do not observe Daylight Savings Time (DST), Mexico moves its clocks forward by one hour in the spring of 2020.
 Some parts of Mexico move their spring clocks forward on the first Sunday in March (in line with the U.S.) and most of Mexico moves its clocks forward on the first Sunday in April.

 The Mexican states of Sonora and Quintana Roo are not observing DST in 2020